 In 2021, Makana Local Municipality had a population density of 20.8 per square kilometre and it ranked highest amongst its piers.
 The region with the highest population density per square kilometre was the Kouga with a total population density of 48 per square kilometre per annum.
 In terms of growth, Makana Local Municipality had an average annual growth in its population density of 1.08% per square kilometre per annum.
 The region with the highest growth rate in the population density per square kilometre was Kouga with an average annual growth rate of 2.45% per square kilometre.
 In 2021, the region with the lowest population density within Sarah Baartman District Municipality was Dr Beyers Naude with 3.11 people per square kilometre.
-The region with the lowest average annual growth rate was the Blue Crane Route with an average annual growth rate of 0.78% people per square kilometre over the period under discussion.
+The region with the lowest average annual growth rate of 0.78% people per square kilometre over the period under discussion.